 What are capital gains/losses?

-Simply put, a gain or loss is the difference between the proceeds from the sale of an investment and the cost basis (i.e., generally, the total original purchase price of a security including commissions, fees and reinvestments, and can include adjustments for items such as sales, principal returns and corporate actions).
-So, if an investment increases in value between the time you purchase and sell the asset, you’ll have a capital gain.
+Simply put, a capital gain or loss is the difference between the proceeds from the sale of an investment and the cost basis (i.e., generally, the total original purchase price of a security including commissions, fees and reinvestments, and can include adjustments for items such as sales, principal returns and corporate actions).
+If an investment increases in value between the time you purchase and sell the asset, you’ll have a capital gain.
 On the other hand, if an investment decreases in value within that time frame, you’ll have a capital loss.

 If you have capital gains during the year, you might have to pay taxes on them.
 Capital gains and losses are only relevant for taxable investment accounts (such as a brokerage account).
 Tax-advantaged accounts, such IRAs, 401(k)s or 529 plans, are not subject to capital gains tax.
 If taxes apply, withdrawals from these accounts are taxed as ordinary income.